Terms of Service

 Descriptions of the Services are provided below.
 As we are constantly changing and improving our Services, we may add or remove functionalities or features, and we may suspend or stop a Service altogether at any time, in our sole discretion.
 We believe that you own your data and preserving your access to such data is important.
 If we discontinue a Service, where reasonably possible, we will give you reasonable advance notice and a chance to get information out of that Service.
 All Services are subject to our network management practices.
 Please note that the features of the Services may not be the same as the features of the services offered by our suppliers.

-The Fi Basics.
-The Fi Basics are available for a recurring flat monthly fee and provides the following:
+Calls & texts.
+Calls & texts are available for a recurring flat monthly fee and provides the following:

 - Unlimited number of voice minutes within the United States.